SamuelAneiros/SamuelAneiros/README.md

  - Check the repos!

 ### My day jobs
- - 💻 Currently a Senior Fullstack Dev in [Noxvo](https://www.noxvo.com/), creating the internet since 2004.
+ - 💻 2013 - currently a Senior Fullstack Dev in [Noxvo](https://www.noxvo.com/), "creating the internet since 2004".
- - 💻 2014-2017 a Technical Director in XDFactory Creatividad Digital, my own little web development agency along with my beautiful wife.
+ - 💻 2014 - 2017 a Technical Director in XDFactory Creatividad Digital, my own little web development agency along with my beautiful wife.
- - 💻 2009-2013 a Senior Backend developer in [UNIR](https://www.unir.net/), an international digital college campus.
+ - 💻 2009 - 2013 a Senior Backend developer in [UNIR](https://www.unir.net/), an international digital college campus.
- - 💻 2004-2009 a Project Lead Developer in [Grupo Open](https://www.grupo-open.es/), a small consulting firm based in Seville.
+ - 💻 2004 - 2009 a Project Lead Developer in [Grupo Open](https://www.grupo-open.es/), a small consulting firm based in Seville.

 ### My other work
  - 🎙️ Currently the director in [Pasillo 8](https://pasillo8.es/), a fiction-focused community of creators currently in development.